Caitlin Stasey: Career

 From 2013 to 2015, Stasey appeared in the American television series Reign as Kenna, a lady-in-waiting to Mary, Queen of Scots.
 From 2013 to 2016, she had a recurring role in the ABC2 series Please Like Me.

 In 2013, she starred in the independent comedy-horror film All Cheerleaders Die as Maddy.
 The following year, she appeared in the movie I, Frankenstein as Keziah from the gargoyle order.

+In January 2015, Stasey launched her own feminist-themed website, herself.com dedicated to showing nude women of diverse characteristics.

 On 22 February 2016, Stasey was cast in the Fox drama APB as Ada Hamilton, The pilot received a series order on 10 May. which premiered in February 2017.
 The show was cancelled after one season in May 2017.

 Stasey played ATF Agent Anya Ooms in the 2018 legal drama series For the People.

 In April 2023, Stasey was featured in the music video for "One That Got Away" by MUNA.